 Another diet pattern people have been doing historically is drinking tea, particularly Japanese green tea.
 High-quality green tea has been intertwined with Japanese culture for centuries.
 Adding Japanese Green tea to your diet can further boost the benefits of IF, while satiating any cravings for your usual beverages.

 Fasting has existed for millions of years and in many cultural and religious traditions.
 Intermittent fasting has grown in popularity recently.
-Everyone from fitness gurus to medical doctors are recommending it for health, weight loss, and even to treat certain chronic conditions.
+Everyone from fitness gurus to medical doctors is recommending it for health, weight loss, and even to treat certain chronic conditions.

 The basic principle of intermittent fasting involves limiting the time spent eating in a day.
 It’s less of a diet and more of a lifestyle pattern because there are no specifications on what food to eat or limit.
 Just by fasting anywhere from 12-18 hours a day (sometimes more!) one’s health, body, and life will drastically change.